 What did Mozart do all day?
 A poster breaks down the daily habits and self-reported routines of hundreds of composers, painters, writers, scientists, etc to illustrate how people find the time to construct their work.

+Blue light may be bad for your health, especially at night.
 You may want to click over to the grey or the green before you go to sleep, or, god forbid, turn off the technology!

 In a nutshell, this new study provides evidence that we need a certain amount of sleep every night, because the brain takes this time to rid itself of toxic metabolic byproducts, which would otherwise accumulate in the brain and impair brain function, destroy neurons — and potentially cause neurodegenerative disorders.

 "Over the years, napping has gotten a bad rap, becoming a sign of laziness or weakness, especially during the workday.
 Yet, according to a growing body of scientific research, napping can actually be a very good and very smart thing to do.
 How so?
 Napping can help refresh the mind, make you more creative, boost your intelligence, and even help you live a longer, healthier life.
 Studies over the past decade have confirmed all of this and more, and napping is slowly gaining acceptance as a part of a healthy lifestyle, even in some corporate offices.
-Whether you're ready to jump on the nap-happy bandwagon or just learn more about the research being done on the practice, read on as we share the science behind the need to nap, interesting research into napping, and a scientist-approved method for taking the ideal nap
+Whether you're ready to jump on the nap-happy bandwagon or just learn more about the research being done on the practice, read on as we share the science behind the need to nap, interesting research into napping, and a scientist-approved method for taking the ideal nap."

 The Great Hog-Eating Confederacy